FBDev64/FBD/README.md

 git clone https://github.com/FBDev64/FBD && cd FBD
 cargo run -r
 ```
-No dependency that you need to manually install.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first